ybezsonov/kro/examples/eks-cluster-mgmt/README.md

 ## Instructions
 ### Environment variables

-1. Use the snippet below to set environmenet variables.
+1. Use the snippet below to set environment variables.
 Replace the placeholders first (surrounded with`<>`):
 ```sh
 export SYMPHONY_REPO_URL="https://github.com/aws-controllers-k8s/private-symphony.git"
 export WORKSPACE_PATH=<workspace-path> #the directory where repos will be cloned e.g. ~/environment/